Genevieve Gorder: Early life

 Gorder is the oldest of three children and the only daughter.
 Her mother is Diana Drake, and her father is Jon Gorder.
 She attended Minneapolis South High School, where she played soccer and the violin.
 From 1992 to 1994, Gorder attended Lewis & Clark College in Portland, Oregon, majoring in international affairs, but decided to change her career path after taking a graphic design course.
 In 1994, she obtained an internship at MTV in New York City.
 After completing the internship, MTV offered Gorder a permanent job, which she accepted.
 She permanently relocated to New York and graduated with a B.F.A. in design from the School of Visual Arts in Manhattan.

 Personal life

+From 2006 to 2013, Gorder was married to Canadian actor Tyler Harcott, with whom she has a daughter, Bebelle.

 In September 2018, Gorder married Christian Dunbar, an interior designer and furniture builder.
-From 2006 to 2013, Gorder was married to Canadian actor Tyler Harcott, with whom she has a daughter, Bebelle.

 Career

 Before being known as a designer, Gorder appeared as a commentator on the MTV series Sex in the 90s.

 During her tenure at design company Duffy & Partners (now Duffy) in New York City from 1998 to 2000, Gorder designed the bottle for Tanqueray No. 10 gin.